data-integrations/http/docs/HTTP-batchsource.md

 **OAuth2 Enabled:** If true, plugin will perform OAuth2 authentication.

-**Auth URL:** The endpoint for authorization server, which retrieves the authorization code.
+**Auth URL:** Endpoint for authorization server, which retrieves the authorization code.

-**Token URL:** The endpoint for the resource server, which exchanges the authorization code for an access token.
+**Token URL:** Endpoint for the resource server, which exchanges the authorization code for an access token.

-**Client ID:** The client identifier obtained during the Application registration process.
+**Client ID:** Client identifier obtained during the Application registration process.

-**Client Secret:** The client secret given obtained during the Application registration process.
+**Client Secret:** Client secret given obtained during the Application registration process.

-**Scopes:** The scope of the access request, which might have multiple space-separated values.
+**Scopes:** Scope of the access request, which might have multiple space-separated values.

-**Refresh Token:** The token used to receive accessToken, which is end product of OAuth2.
+**Refresh Token:** Token used to receive accessToken, which is end product of OAuth2.

 ### SSL/TLS